Domestic Dreamboat

 I made these chewy treats for the first time last year, and they were the only new treat that I repeated.
 And anything I try that gets made again must be really good, since my "to make" list always seems never-ending.

-What are Eatmore Bars anyway?
+What are Eatmore Bars?

 If you live in Canada, chances are you've had the chocolate bar (that's candy bar to my South of the border readers) Eat-More.
 Hershey describes the Eat-More bar as having a "unique taste of chewy dark toffee, peanut and chocolate".